cloudpilot-emu/cloudpilot-emu/doc/linking.md

-Cloudpilot can be linked from other webpages in order to automatically import ROMs or sessions or to automatically install databases from a supplied URL.
+CloudpilotEmu can be linked from other webpages in order to automatically import ROMs or sessions or to automatically install databases from a supplied URL.

 When linking via a `<a>` tag, be sure to inlcude a `target="cloudpilot"` attribute.